-For each project in the SHOPP, Caltrans shall identify each phase of a project and include the specified budget, including the source and amounts of non-SHOPP funds, if any, committed to the project phase and overall project.
+For each project in the SHOPP, Caltrans shall identify each phase of a project and include the specified budget, including the source and amounts of non-SHOPP funds, if any, committed to the project.
 Pursuant to Government Code Section 14526.5(c)(1), Caltrans, at a minimum, shall specify, for each project in the SHOPP (where applicable), the budget for each of the following project phases:

-a.
-Project Approval and Environmental Document (PA&ED phase) (only consists of support)
+- PA&ED (only consists of support)

-- b.
-Plans, Specifications, and Estimate (PS&E phase) (only consists of support)
+- PS&E (only consists of support)

-- c.
-Right of way (support and capital)
+- Right-of-way (support and capital)

-- d.
-Construction (support and capital)
+- Construction (support and capital)

-15. Project Milestone Dates
+15. Project Delivery Dates